 - Corydoras like to eat zucchini and squash every now and then.

-- Corydoras can breathe atmospheric oxygen through a labyrinth organ and will often surface to take a breath of air.
+- Corydoras can breathe atmospheric oxygen through their posterior intestine and will often surface to take a breath of air.

 Where Are Corydoras Found in the Wild?